idsia-robotics/proximity-quadrotor-learning/README.md

 Some videos related to our work can be found [here](https://github.com/idsia-robotics/proximity-quadrotor-learning/tree/master/video)

 ## Errata
 In the linked paper each image in Fig.2 have the left and bottom plot with inverted direction.
-Also in the same figure the smaller plot is rotated by 90°
+Also in the same figures the smaller plot is rotated by 90° to the right